mchevalier2/crestr/cran-comments.md

 ## R-HUB

 Here, I have checked the package using five tests from the `rhub` package.
 The check_on_linux(), check_on_windows(), check_on_fedora() and check_on_rrelease() tests returned no ERRORs, WARNINGs or NOTEs.
-The check_for_cran() test consistently returned 2 NOTES:
+The check_for_cran() tests returned no ERRORs or WARNINGs but consistently returned 2 NOTES:

     1. The first note is about this submission being a first submission.
     2. The second note is about some examples taking more than 5seconds to run.
 All the examples that issued a note are actually connecting to a remote database to extract data and process them.
 It is a process that is expected to take a bit a time.
-As such, these notes are completely expected.
+Considering the limit at 5s, these notes are completely natural and expected.

 ### `check_for_cran()`